aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/backtrack/index.md

 <span class="image">![Drop Table](1-drop-table.png?raw=true)</span>

-Now, run the following command to replace the dropped table using the sysbench command, replacing the ==[clusterEndpont]== placeholder with the cluster endpoint of your DB cluster:
+Now, run the following command to replace the dropped table using the sysbench command, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster:

 ```shell
 sysbench oltp_write_only \